crosshare-org/crosshare/README.md

 ## Developing Locally

+#### Windows

+Most of these instructions are written for unix-like OSes - folks have had success using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) to follow them on Windows, though.

 ### Set up a new firebase project

 Visit http://console.firebase.google.com/, click "add project".
 Use whatever name you'd like.
 You don't need to enable google analytics.